-Michael Schumacher – The Rookie
+Michael Schumacher: The Rookie

-Despite being in a slow Jordan, Michael qualified in the seventh position on his debut qualifying run.
+Despite being in a slow Jordan, he qualified in the seventh position on his debut qualifying run.
 For a comparison of Schumacher’s performance, the Jordan until then would qualify P10 and lower.
 So, a P7 was an instant testimony to his speed and agility.

-How Good was Schumacher Back Then?
+How Good Was Schumacher Back Then?

-Having debuted in F1 for the very first time, there was not much expected from Schumacher.
+Having entered F1 for the very first time, there was not much expected from Schumacher.
 However, less expectation did not hamper him from going for the win all the time.
 In the 1991 season itself, once Schumacher switched to Benetton, he qualified P5 in the Spanish Grand Prix and almost stormed into second place.

-Have a look at this video from the 1991 Spanish GP:
+Have a look at this video from the 1991 Spanish GP.